FT-Autonomous/ft_docs_2.0/docs/departments/hardware/overview.md

 #### Electronics
 - Implement potentiometer based control loop for steering system.
 - Finalise and implement communication protocols for Jetson to Jetson, and Jetson to Arduino communtications.
-- Integrate independant power supply for drive and steering motors onto rigby
+- Integrate independant power supply for drive and steering motors onto rigby.
 #### Mechanical
 - mount poteentiometer to Rigby for control of steering.
-- Add a more permanant weatherproofing solution to the sensor mount
+- Add a more permanant weatherproofing solution to the sensor mount.
-- Add mounting plate to Rigby, to give more space for onboard electronics and morot power supply
+- Add mounting plate to Rigby, to give more space for onboard electronics and morot power supply.

 ## Previous Implementations